joshcrain/joshcrain.io/notes/2024/weeknote-20-2024.md

 tags:
   - weeknotes
   - poetry
+  - haiku
 description: Weekly notes for week 20/2024.
 A haiku for May.
 date: 2024-05-15
 ---
 The night lays heavy /